ebiiim/OEMEdit/README.md

 ### How does the tool change OEM information?

-Just editing a few registy values.
+Just editing a few registry values.

 ## Usage